Health Insurance: A New Language

 Managed care

-• Health insurance product that encompasses some attempt to manage utilization of health care among its enrollees, often via assigning providers (physicians, hospitals, etc.) into tiers separated based on pricing
+• Health insurance product that encompasses some attempt to manage utilization of care

-• Insurers “manage” care through the use of insurance “networks”
+• Insurers “manage” care through the use of networks of providers

 Insurance networks